Sleep in animals: Necessity

 These symptoms are not seen in complex animals, and sleep is thus considered necessary to them.
 Sleep helps the body and mind to feel rested.
-Findings show that if rats do not get sleep, they die in a few weeks.
+Findings show that if rats do not get any sleep, they die in a few weeks.
 Despite having enough food, their appetite tends to decrease resulting in weight loss and eventually death.

 Outside of a few basal animals that have no brain or a very simple one, no animals have been found to date that satisfy any of these criteria.
 While some varieties of shark, such as great whites and hammerheads, must remain in motion at all times to move oxygenated water over their gills, it is possible they still sleep one cerebral hemisphere at a time as marine mammals do.
 However, it remains to be shown definitively whether any fish is capable of unihemispheric sleep.